Copyright

-The consideration of sustainability risks forms part of the Kirkoswald’s wider investment process, in assessing the potential risks that may be associated with a particular investment.
-Accordingly, the consideration of sustainability risks is integrated in Kirkoswald’s overall risk and performance monitoring process.
+The consideration of sustainability risks forms part of Kirkoswald’s wider investment process, in assessing the potential risks that may be associated with a particular investment.
+For certain funds, Kirkoswald may apply an ESG integration methodology, evaluating how different ESG factors affect specific investments, with the factors tailored to the particular asset under consideration.
+For other funds, sustainability risks are evaluated through their integration in Kirkoswald’s overall risk and performance monitoring process.
 The degree to which sustainability risks are identified and evaluated varies across the asset class, and depends on the materiality of the impact that actual or potential risks may have on the returns of the specific investment.
 Accordingly, for certain asset classes where ESG considerations are at a nascent stage of development, Kirkoswald continues to evaluate the most effective way to assess and monitor the sustainability risks associated with such investments.

 No consideration of principal adverse impacts